internet4000/find/docs/development.md

 To deploy a new instance, work on new features, bug fixes, tests and prototypes.

+> The project should be able to run locally without the need of a
+> developement server, but requires manually fixing the "assets path"
+> (CORS error if `file:///.../internet4000/find/index.html` is
+> opened).

+>Similarely, an other server can be used than the one provided, ex:
+>`python3 -m http.server --directory .` Node.js is currently only
+>required for running the tests.

 ## Documentation

 - the javascript file `src/index.js` contains all the code for I4kFind.